junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

   - "packages/*
 ```

-This tree structure might be typical of a Node.js project that has separate client and server codebases, organized as packages within a monorepo, and managed with the `pnpm` package manager.
+This tree structure might be typical of a Node.js project that has separate client and server codebases.
+Organized as packages within a monorepo and managed with the `pnpm` package manager.

 ```sh
 .